Skip to content

 # Interactive wizard.

-firma init
+firma config

 # Or scripted with every value supplied.

-firma init --agent codex --provider anthropic \
+firma config --profile codex --mapping anthropic \

---workspace ./proj --authority local --yes
+--workspace ./proj --output-dir ./proj/.firma --yes

 Layout written: